Posted on Leave a comment

 Marie chose different Rifle Paper Co. prints, this time a couple of fun knits, for her next tunic.
 Once she stitched it together, she could test the pattern changes.

-Marie is such a speedy stitcher, even when she is learning new techniques such as adding flat piping to her sleeve cap, it was not long before she was trying on this new tunic.
+Marie is such a speedy stitcher, even when she is learning new techniques, such as adding flat piping to her sleeve cap.
+It was not long before she was trying on this new tunic.
 The result was an improved fit and a great new top for her spring and summer wardrobe.
-Read more about the flat piping technique in our previous post, Imperfect Knit – Perfect Top.
+Read more about the flat piping technique in the post Imperfect Knit—Perfect Top.

 Take your sewing and personal fitting to a new level.
-Join Carrie, me and Marie at our Sew Successfully Retreat in March.
+Join me and Carrie at our next retreat.
 We will have a great time and feast on fabulous food.
-Our planned fabric painting station will let everyone decorate knit tops in fun new ways.
-Marie already has her solid knit pre-washed and ready to decorate.
-I cannot wait to see her new creations!
+I hope to see you there!

 Happy Sewing, RAE